 Similarly, for redressal of grievances against the merits of a decision taken by any officers, the law itself provides for remedial measures in the form of appeals, revisions etc. to the departmental officers or to the tribunal as the case may be.
 An order passed by the officer contains a preamble indicating the authority to whom the appeal can be made and the procedure thereof.
-For the details of the mechanism for appeals, revisions the relevant provisions in the Customs and Excise law may be referred.
+For the details of the mechanism for appeals & revisions, the relevant provisions in the Customs, Central Excise & GST law may be referred.

 For delays in decision making on the part of any officer (such as delay in assessment of a Bill of Entry, Shipping Bill or delays in sanction of refunds, drawback etc.) the aggrieved person is advised to meet the senior officers like Joint/Additional Commissioners as also the Commissioners of Customs or Central Excise as the case may be.
 Usually the Commissioners set apart an hour during the day to meet any member of the public without any prior appointment.

-Apart from the aforesaid arrangements, a system of Public Grievance Committees (PGC) also exists in all the Custom Houses and Central Excise Commissionerates.
+Apart from the aforesaid arrangements, a system of Public Grievance Committees (PGC) also exists in all the Custom Houses, Central Excise and GST Commissionerates.
 These committees generally meet once a month and take up specific issues pertaining to delays or other matter of general interest.
-These committees are chaired by the concerned Commissioners of Customs and Central Excise and have representatives from the various local trade organisations as also representative of other government departments, ports etc. On request any person can be invited specially to these committees for any specific issue to be discussed.
+These committees are chaired by the concerned Commissioners of Customs, Central Excise & GST and have representatives from the various local trade organisations as also representative of other government departments, ports etc. On request any person can be invited specially to these committees for any specific issue to be discussed.
 At some of the places there are different PGCs separately for the grievances of the public sector and private sector entities.

 In the Custom Houses apart from the Public Grievance Committees there is also an institution of Watch Dog Committee.
 This Committee, chaired by the Commissioner meets once a week and takes up all cases of grievances of individual members of the trade or the public for resolution.